devmwang/Track-GO/README.md

 ## Instructions for Grader (Phase 3)

 -   You can generate the first required action: adding a player to a roster by navigating to the Rosters page (`View Rosters` button in the navbar), then selecting a player and a roster with the selection boxes in the `Add Player to Roster` panel, then confirm the add with the `Confirm Selections` button.
+-   You can generate the second required action: remove a player from a roster by navigating to the Rosters page (`View Rosters` button in the navbar), then selecting a player and a roster with the selection boxes in the `Remove Player from Roster` panel, then confirm the removal with the `Confirm Selections` button.
--   You can generate the second required action: filtering the displayed rosters to only ones with a certain player by navigating to the Rosters page (`View Rosters` button in the navbar), then selecting a required player (only show rosters with the required player), then confirm the filter with the `Confirm Filters` button.
+-   You can generate a third action: filtering the displayed rosters to only ones with a certain player by navigating to the Rosters page (`View Rosters` button in the navbar), then selecting a required player (only show rosters with the required player), then confirm the filter with the `Confirm Filters` button.
 -   You can locate my visual component in the main menu, shown by default (or accessible through the navbar with the `Main Menu` button).
 -   You can save app data by selecting `Save App Data` in the navbar, then confirm the load with the `Confirm and Save App Data` button.
 -   You can load app data by selecting `Load App Data` in the navbar, then confirm the load with the `Confirm and Load App Data` button.